 Whether you are living in on-campus accommodation, or commuting to Herts, it is critical that you protect yourselves, fellow students, staff, and family members from infection and the risk of illness.

 We know that you will want to ensure that our community thrives and is a secure environment in which to be together, to learn, and to have fun.
 However, it is important for you to be aware that where it is clear that social distancing rules have been blatantly breached, we will take appropriate action to keep us all safe.
-If you witness any behaviour with which you are uncomfortable, you can use the anonymous Report and Support facility.
+If you witness any behaviour with which you are uncomfortable, find out how you can speak out, using our anonymous reporting service.

 We wish you every success in your studies this year.

 Karthik Kumar Bonkur

 President, Hertfordshire Students' Union